Bimsara-Janakantha/Personal-VPN-Client-Network/docs/SETUP_GUIDE.md

 > ⏳ Wait 30–60 seconds.
 You may see a screen about dependencies — **check “Overwrite files...”** if prompted, then click **Install**.

 ✅ After install, refresh the page.
-You should now see **Services → OpenVPN** in the menu.
+You should now see **VPN → OpenVPN** in the menu.

-> 💡 If you get “no space”, use `openvpn-mbedtls` instead (smaller).
-Most providers support it.

 ---

-## 🔐 Step 6: Add Your OpenVPN Configuration
+## 🔐 Step 7: Add Your OpenVPN Configuration

 > 📝 Make sure your `.ovpn` file includes:
 > ```text